cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
 This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
 Please read it in its entirety before contacting Dr. Fan to ask about doing research.

-**Please note: Dr. Fan will not be recruiting new PhD students planning to start in Fall 2022.
-In rare circumstances, however, she will consider co-advising arrangements with other UCSD faculty.**
+**Dr. Fan is actively recruiting both postdocs and graduate students to start in Fall 2023.**

 ### What We Are Looking For